blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

 ### Customer situation

 Fabrikam Publishing is a media and publishing company in Seattle, Washington with approximately 5000 employees.
 They have a successful direct-to-consumer e-commerce site built with .NET, and they use SQL Server to store customer profile and order information.
 Fabrikam has a single data center for both internal and customer-facing applications.
 Most servers are virtualized on VMware.
-Application servers primarily run Microsoft server software, including Active Directory (AD) Domain Services and a number of AD-integrated services including Exchange 2013 as well as multi-tier, internal, and AD-integrated Microsoft Internet Information Services (IIS) based web applications with SQL Server 2016 as the database platform.
+Application servers primarily run Microsoft server software, including Active Directory (AD) Domain Services and a number of AD-integrated services including Exchange 2013 as well as multi-tier, internal, and AD-integrated Microsoft Internet Information Services (IIS) based web applications with SQL Server 2017 as the database platform.

 Recently, the site experienced a multi-day outage due to a lightning strike that disabled both the primary and secondary cooling systems at the data center.
 In order to avoid such long outages in the future, Fabrikam is investing in a secondary site for disaster recovery.
 "A disaster recovery site has been on our project proposals for the last four years, but it has always been shelved due to budget constraints," says Michelle Jenkins, Chief Information Officer (CIO).
 "The recent outage combined with the new capabilities in the cloud have finally encouraged the board to approve the additional budget necessary to build out our disaster recover (DR) capabilities."
 To keep capital expenditures in check, Fabrikam would like to use the public cloud to host its DR site.

 James Sherburn, Director of Information Technology Operations, describes Fabrikam's current disaster recovery strategy as a classic backup/restore strategy with no offsite warm standby machines.
 Backups are dumped on a network share, and these backups are then archived once per day to an offsite location.
+There is no enterprise backup solution in place.
 According to Sherburn, this strategy requires an "all hands on deck" approach to recovering the site, which is resource-intensive and slow.
 It also requires significant expense to bring temporary hardware online at a remote, vendor-provided data center.
 Because of the cost and complexity, this disaster recovery plan has never been tested, and Information Technology (IT) is not confident that it could bring up the secondary site in a reasonable amount of time.
 This lack of confidence in the current DR strategy prevented IT management from implementing a failover during the last disaster, resulting in significant losses for the company.

 The application team is concerned that the database DR solution will have a negative impact on the overall database performance.
 The website currently experiences periodic database latency issues during peak load.
 They would like to have a solution that improves performance of the predominantly read workloads generated by the website to improve the overall responsiveness and the user experience.
 The Database Architect, Brandon Burns, saw a presentation at a conference last year on leveraging SQL Server Availability Groups with readable secondaries to offload read workloads.
 Brandon said, "Our ideal solution would be a scale out solution for the data platform, however, we are concerned about potentially making a lot of application code changes."
 We need a solution that minimizes the amount of changes in the application, and we would like to investigate SQL Server Availability Groups and readable secondaries.